Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 Talisker Whiskey Distillery

 TIP: Make sure to book your distillery tour at least 3-5 days in advance to secure your spot.
-The first time we turned up without a booking and were turned away due to the tours being fully booked all day.
+The first time we showed up without a booking and were turned away due to the tours being fully booked all day.
 Fortunately, we were able to book a tour for later in the week so we didn’t miss out.

 Whisky tasting at Talisker whisky distillery in Skye